 NHS Voices of Covid-19: In conversation with Collecting Covid-19.
 One year on since ‘In Conversation with Historians, Archivists and Curators’ 12.30-13:30 (BST) Tuesday 26 October 2021

 Thank you to all our speakers and participants who joined us for our Covid Conversation focusing on Collecting Covid-19.

 You can watch the event in full here.

 Historians, archivists and curators have a responsibility to document and preserve these socio-cultural transformations for future generations through collecting personal testimonies, objects and ephemera.
+History tells us that, as in the case of the Spanish Flu, collective memory can fade rapidly after health crises.
 The collecting process can play a vital part in helping individuals and communities to make meaning from their lived experiences as well as creating resources for now and in the future.

 Stephanie Snow was joined by:

 Natasha McEnroe, Keeper of Medicine, Science Museum, London

 Elizabeth Crooke, Professor of Heritage and Museum Studies, Ulster University and Principal Investigator of the UKRI-funded Museums, Crisis and Covid19: Vitality and Vulnerabilities project.

 Sam Jenkins, Collections Officer, Peoples History Museum, Manchester.

 Caylin Smith, Head of Digital Preservation for Cambridge University Library.